 Clothing-specific data to include in more visual listings

-item_group_id [item_group_id]: Use this attribute to group product variants together in your data.
-Follow the best practices for the item_group_id attribute to ensure that your variants are submitted correctly.
+[item_group_id]: Use this attribute to group product variants together in your data.
+Follow the best practices for the item group ID attribute to ensure that your variants are submitted correctly.

-material [material]: Indicate the primary materials used in the main part of your product, as shoppers often search for products by material ('leather jackets').
+[material]: Indicate the primary materials used in the main part of your product, as customers often search for products by material (for example, 'leather jackets').

 Submit high-quality images

-image_link [image_link]: Submit URLs to high-resolution product images to improve your chances of capturing shopper attention.
+[image_link]: Submit URLs to high-resolution product images to improve your chances of capturing customer attention.
 We recommend removing any UTM sizing parameters and submitting images that are at least 650 x 850 pixels.

-additional_image_link [additional_image_link]: Provide up to 10 additional images per product to help shoppers see different views of your product.
+[additional_image_link]: Provide up to 10 additional images per product to help customers see different views of your product.

 Define demographic attributes

-gender [gender]: Use this attribute to specify which gender your product is designed for, or submit 'unisex' if no gender is specified.
-We use gender [gender] in combination with your size [size] and age_group [age_group] attributes to standardise sizing and departments that are shown to users (a t-shirt with 'male' and 'kids' indicated for the gender [gender] and age_group [age_group] could show for 'boys t-shirt').
+[gender]: Use this attribute to specify which gender your product is designed for, or submit 'unisex' if no gender is specified.
+Google uses gender in combination with your size

-age_group [age_group]: Use this attribute to indicate which demographic your product is designed for.
-This attribute is used in combination with gender to help ensure users see the correct size information ('women's' for 'adult', 'female' and 'girls' for 'kids', 'female').
+[age_group]: Use this attribute to indicate which demographic your product is designed for.
+This attribute is used in combination with the gender

 Submit additional optional attributes

-condition [condition]: Use this attribute to help shoppers understand whether your product is used or new.
+[condition]: Use this attribute to help customers understand whether your product is used or new.

 Provide more data attributes for better quality listings

-availability [availability]attribute: It's highly recommended that you add the
+[availability]attribute: It's recommended that you add the availability

-availability [availability]attribute.
-If you don't, your products may not appear in search results on eligible surfaces across Google (this attribute is required for standard listings).
+[availability]attribute.
+If you don't, your products may not appear in all search results.